 Land with the engine off, hitting as many pins as possible.

-Wind Description \checkmark This task will be located at the airfield, or at one or more of the FD fuel depot points, as briefed.
+This task may be located at the airfield, or may be at one or more of the FD fuel depot points, as briefed.
 The location will be briefed in advance.

-0 Five or more pins are placed along a line into wind in the landing area at regular 0 intervals between 1 and 2 m.
+Five or more pins are placed along a line into wind in the landing area at regular intervals between 1 and 2 m.
 The pins are 50 cm high for PF classes and 100 cm high for PL classes and they are covered by dense foam.
 Pins will be simply standing on the ground.
 A pin is said to be hit when it is knocked down.

-0 0 On approach, the pilot should circle the field at minimum 500ft to indicate to 0 marshals that they are intending to attempt the task.
+On approach, the pilot should circle the field at minimum 500ft (150m) to indicate to marshals that they are intending to attempt the task.
 If there are other pilots ahead of them in the queue, they should stack above them, over a field to the side of the target.
 Circuit locations will be briefed in advance.
-Landing pins